farissikira/PL-Project/README.md

 __Project Explanation__

 Console-Based Text Editor Project behaves like a regular Notepad on Microsoft.
-Opening, saving, editing, finding and replacing a word and displaying the text are the options that our program will provide.
+Opening, saving, editing, finding, replacing, deleting and displaying the content are the options that our program provides.
-Program should be simple to maintain and it will be run in the terminal where a user will have the provided options on how to use Text Editor without the usage of GUI.
+Program is easy to maintain and it runs in the terminal where a user has the provided options on how to use Text Editor without the usage of GUI.
-It will be written in C#, JavaScript and Python in Visual Studio and Visual Studio Code IDE.
+It is written in C#, JavaScript and Python in Visual Studio and Visual Studio Code IDE.

 __Goals__